tanner-rig/h2o-swimming/src/pages/index.md

       We take our responsibilities here in our community seriously, and we adore the relationships that come out of having this opportunity to connect with each of our swim families.
       <br /><br />
       If you just keep swimming down the page, you'll find all the information needed to start with this school of fish.
+  bannerHeading: "ATTENTION"
+  bannerText: "Lessons canceled today due to weather and we dont want you to get struck by lightning"
+  signup: www.google.com
 pricing:
   heading: Base Rates
   description: Pricing below is per 1/2 hour lesson per swimmer.
   image: /img/bubbles.jpg
   venmo: "https://venmo.com/Jennifer-Morris-308"
   plans:
-    - description: Up to 6 swimmers
+    - description: Swimmers will be placed in a group of 6 kids
       plan: Group
       price: "$20"
     - description: For the swimmers that need one on one time